sethdmoore/digo/README.md

 A pluggable bot for your Discord server, written in Golang.

 ## Features
-* a bot that runs plugins
+* a bot that runs easy-to-write plugins
 * exposes a simple API for long-running services and daemons.
-* cross platform (should run on Windows, haven't tried it, though)
+* cross platform (Linux, Mac, in theory, Windows?)

 ## Configuration
 Currently, Digo is configured through environment variables.
 Might support configuration files (TOML?) if anyone cares.